 We serve as a participatory-driven resource organization for folklorists working at the intersection of cultural studies and social justice.
 We meet once a year during the annual meeting of the American Folklore Society where we discuss our section-based outreach, the William Still Citation and the David Schuldiner Lecture (see below).
 During the rest of the year we stay connected online, sharing resource, offering support to one another, keeping the one another posted about what’s happening throughout the field, and encouraging inter-generational support for social justice-oriented folklorists entering the field.

 The section was founded at the AFS meeting in Jacksonville in 1992.
 Auspiciously, on the very day the section was founded, Rigoberta Menchú was awarded the Nobel Peace Prize.
 Bill Westerman served as the convener of the section from its inception until stepping down in 2009.
 Christina Barr and Mario Montaño served as conveners from 2009-2012.
 Meredith Martin-Moats and Mario Montaño were 2012-14.
-Rhonda Dass became convener in 2014.
+Rhonda Dass was convener 2014-21.
+Jesse A. Fivecoate became convener in 2021.

 We are working to build interactive resources to help support folklorists who are, or want to be, working at the intersection of folklore and social justice.
 This include lists of organizations working in the arena of social justice, information on publications and internships, direction action and organizing, and ongoing discussions focused on theory building and organizing praxis.
 Please let us know about the work you’re doing so we can add this to our list!
 If you can devote time to this ongoing effort, please let Meredith know.

 Each year during the annual meeting of the American Folklore Society we sponsor papers and panels that explore concepts of social justice, political action and history.
 To submit a paper or propose a panal idea, email Rhonda at the link above.